amsen20/masters-thesis/docs/scinear/memory-model.md

 Operations related to linear values fall into one of the following categories:

-* Reading a field or calling a method: This interaction expires the linear references and designates the result of the method or field access as a new reference.
+* Reading a field or calling a method: This interaction expires the linear variables and designates the result of the method or field access as a new variable.
-* Creating a linear reference: This process results in a new linear reference.
+* Creating a linear variable: This process results in a new linear variable.
-Any linear reference used as an argument for the type constructor becomes a child of this new reference.
+Any linear variable used as an argument to the type constructor becomes a child of this new variable as a linear value.

 Based on the operations, the tree structure is consistently preserved.